top of page

 What Are the Basic Steps of Forró?

 The foundations of forró are surprisingly simple.
-Most of the dance is built from a small number of rhythmic structures that organize direction, timing, weight transfer, and connection with the partner.
+Most of the dance is built from a small number of rhythmic structures that organize direction, timing, weight transfer, and connection with the partner, long before dancers begin combining movements into more complex sequences and interactions.

 At the same time, it is important to understand that forró is not a single standardized dance.
 Different styles and communities organize movement differently, and there is no single universal “official” basic step shared identically across all forms of forró.